Riyas-Noushad/C3-Partner-Portal/docs/Plan-Management.md

 #### Private Plan
 * When you create a plan, you will see the checkbox **Is Private**.
-* If you check the box then it is the Private plan and you will not see the plan in the welcome view.
+* If you check the box then, it is going to be a Private plan and you will not see it in the welcome view.
 * If you want the plan to be visible at welcome view for customer, you should not check this option while creating a plan.
 <img src="/images/Private-plans.png">